jtaub/koroutines/README.md

 - Structured concurrency.
 - Kotlin multiplatform support.

+### What about Go's Channels?

+Use one of the `BlockingQueue` implementations in the Java standard library.

+### How is the performance?

+You would expect performance to be roughly the same as Kotlin's coroutines with a virtual thread dispatcher.
+My [extremely rudimentary benchmark](src/test/kotlin/dev/jtkt/koroutines/RudimentaryBenchmark.kt) shows this is the case, at least for a CPU-bound task.

 ## Disclaimer

 This project is not in any way affiliated with the official Go or kotlinx-coroutines projects.